jdbean/gitlab-ce/doc/install/kubernetes/gitlab_chart.md

 1. [Authenticate and connect](preparation/connect.md) to the cluster
 1. Configure and initialize [Helm Tiller](preparation/tiller.md).

-## Configuring and Installing GitLab

-> **Note**: For deployments to Amazon EKS, there are [additional configuration requirements](preparation/eks.md).

-For enterprise deployments, please use the installation instructions in the [`gitlab` chart project](https://gitlab.com/charts/gitlab/blob/master/doc/installation/README.md).
-We strongly recommend using [external Postgres, Redis, and object storage](https://gitlab.com/charts/gitlab/tree/master/doc/advanced) for production deployments.

-For additional configuration options, consult the [full list of settings](https://gitlab.com/charts/gitlab/blob/master/doc/installation/command-line-options.md).

-## Quick start
+### Configuration of GitLab

-For simple non-production deployments, running all services within Kubernetes, only three parameters are required:
+To deploy GitLab, only three parameters are required:
 - `global.hosts.domain`: the [base domain](preparation/networking.md) of the wildcard host entry.
 For example, `mycompany.io` if the wild card entry is `*.mycompany.io`.
 - `global.hosts.externalIP`: the [external IP](preparation/networking.md) which the wildcard DNS resolves to.
 - `certmanager-issuer.email`: Email address to use when requesting new SSL certificates from Let's Encrypt.

+For deployments to Amazon EKS, there are [additional configuration requirements](preparation/eks.md).
+A full list of configuration options is  [also available](https://gitlab.com/charts/gitlab/blob/master/doc/installation/command-line-options.md).

-### Installing GitLab using the Helm Chart
+### Deployment of GitLab to Kubernetes

 Once you have all of your configuration options collected, we can get any dependencies and run helm.
 In this example, we've named our helm release "gitlab".